emma-heriot-watt/datasets/docs/how-to-add-a-new-pretraining-dataset.md

 For examples, see [`AlfredMetadata`](https://github.com/emma-simbot/datasets/blob/4ea83c492cdab331ab7c722422f48ee8ee181659/src/emma_datasets/datamodels/datasets/alfred.py#L136-L144) and [`EpicKitchensNarrationMetdata`](https://github.com/emma-simbot/datasets/blob/4ea83c492cdab331ab7c722422f48ee8ee181659/src/emma_datasets/datamodels/datasets/epic_kitchens.py#L48-L56) to see how the raw data is modified on import.

-#### Customizing the instance _without modifying the file_

-If you want to be able to export the model without exporting any modifications, you can do that!

-With the power of Pydantic, it is possible to extend the instance without actually affecting the raw data file.
-You can do this using `@property` methods within the class.
-When you export the model to a `dict` or JSON, these additional properties **will not be exported**.

-For a working example, check out `TeachEdhInstance` in `src/emma_datasets/datamodels/datasets/teach.py`.
+#### What if the raw data is not in `snake_case`?

+If the keys in the raw data are not in snake case, you can use the `alias` key in `Field`.
+Check out [the example here](https://pydantic-docs.helpmanual.io/usage/model_config/#alias-precedence) or in ALFRED-related models (in `src/emma_datasets/datamodels/datasets/alfred.py`)

-### Testing the datamodel works for the raw data
+### Testing your model works on the raw dataset

+We want to verify that your data can be imported and parsed by your instance correctly.
 As shown by `tests/datamodels/test_teach_datamodels.py`, you can verify that your model is working on your raw data correctly without needing to run the entire pipeline.

-Using your [previously created fixture paths](#preparing-to-create-tests-for-the-new-dataset), create a new module within `tests/datamodels` and add your tests to it.
+Using your [previously created fixture paths](#preparing-to-create-tests-for-the-new-dataset), create a new module for your dataset within `tests/datamodels` and add your tests to it.

-### Importing the entire instance

-If you would like to go further and import the entire instance (and not just the metadata), then you can create a model that represents your instance.

-Just create a new class that inherits from `BaseInstance` (in `emma_datasets.datamodels.base_model`) and go full Pydantic on it!
+If you are unsure what tests to include, check out other tests within the same directory.
+If you include `@property`'s in your instance, then you'll also want to test them too as they should be present for all instances.

 ## Extracting annotations